 This project in Stockton was an experiment to see how low-income folks’ lives would be affected if they received $500 a month with no strings attached.
 Called the Stockton Economic Empowerment Demonstration (SEED), the initiative was privately funded — by, among others, Facebook co-founder Chris Hughes — so taxpayers couldn’t complain about their tax money being sent to strangers.
 (They actually did complain, not realizing this.)

-Sign up for the Reasons to be Cheerful newsletter.It was launched in 2019 by former Stockton Mayor Michael Tubbs (there’s an HBO documentary about Tubbs’s various efforts to bring Stockton back — highly recommended — what a story!)
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.It was launched in 2019 by former Stockton Mayor Michael Tubbs (there’s an HBO documentary about Tubbs’s various efforts to bring Stockton back — highly recommended — what a story!)
 4,200 letters were sent to randomly chosen folks who lived in neighborhoods where the average income was below the local $46,000 yearly average.

 The letters invited their recipients to participate in the SEED experiment, but it seems a lot of folks either didn’t believe the offer or never opened the letters.
 This might skew the “random sample” to folks who open their mail, but okay.